Wednesday, June 19, 2024

 Update (Feb.
 2, 2024) More Q&A.

 • What does the timing of The Great Taking look like? (a) Webb thinks that we are very close.
 He mentions actions and events that indicate that certain operational tasks were completed in 2022 and 2023, which makes the world more prepared for the event of The Great Taking.
 I'm not qualified to comment on those events.
-In his interview with Greg Hunter (linked above), he mentions a no-later-than date of 2030. (b) He also says that we are dealing with a silent, slow ticking bomb; i.e. that there's no hurry for The Great Taking to happen. (c) My own opinion is that it's likely that central bankers will try to keep the current system going for as long as they can.
+In his interview with Greg Hunter (linked above; please search on interviewer's name), he mentions a no-later-than date of 2030. (b) He also says that we are dealing with a silent, slow ticking bomb; i.e. that there's no hurry for The Great Taking to happen. (c) My own opinion is that it's likely that central bankers will try to keep the current system going for as long as they can.
 In other words, so long as injecting liquidity and conducting expansionary monetary policy works, they will follow this path as needed to keep the system afloat.
 However, as pointed out above under p.s. (see declining marginal revenue produce of debt -- MRPD for short), it's likely that the global economy or the U.S. economy will reach a point where MRPD hits zero, meaning that liquidity injections (synonymous with additional debt in this context) become totally and absolutely ineffective.
 That may be the point when The Great Taking playbook would begin. (d) In the interim, if there is ever the failing of a financial intermediary, The Great Taking can be avoided by simply bailing out that intermediary.
 The only situation where bailout isn't an option is when the failing is large-scale (i.e. numerous intermediaries failing simultaneously), in which case the timing of The Great Taking would be random even for those in charge. (e) Finally, I should point out that The Great Taking makes the world one of "heads they win, tails they also win" kind of situation for those in charge.

 Update (Feb.
 13, 2024) More Q&A.